JeffersonLab/alarms-filter/README.md

  - alarm location array
  - alarm category array

 Scripts are provided to list filters (_list-filters.sh_) and set/unset filters (_set-filters.sh_).
-Or you can write JSON formatted command directly to the command topic (defaults to name _filter-commands_).
+Alternatively you can produce JSON formatted commands to the command topic (defaults to topic name _filter-commands_).
 The JSON would look something like:
 ```
 {"outputTopic": "only-alarm1"}={"filterName":"only-alarm1","alarmNames":["alarm1"],"locations":null,"categories":null}
 ```